emsham/emsham-imdb-sentiment-analysis/README.md

 jupyter notebook
 ```

-2. Open `Homework 1.ipynb` and run all cells to reproduce the analysis
+2. Open `notebook.ipynb` and run all cells to reproduce the analysis

 ## Implementation Details